Former Washington Gov. Gary Locke among finalists for Bellevue College interim president

 The candidate chosen will replace Jerry Weber, who resigned in early March with Gayle Colston Barge, a vice president who altered a campus mural of two Japanese American children in a World War II incarceration camp.
 Provost Kristen Jones has been serving as acting president since their resignations.

 Locke was governor of Washington from 1997 to 2005 and was the first Chinese American to be elected governor in the United States.
-He was the Secretary of Commerce in the Obama Administration from 2009 to 2011 and the U.S. ambassador to China from 2011 to 2014.
+During the Obama administration, he served as Commerce secretary and U.S. ambassador to China.

 Harden is vice president of student services at Seattle Central College.
 She was Bellevue College’s vice president of diversity and was director of multicultural services and student development at Highline Community College for 10 years.